 The It’s A Kid’s Life series…

 If you haven’t yet discovered the It’s A Kid’s Life series, they are aimed at children aged roughly seven to eleven years old.
-I have made all of the books just £1.99 on Kindle whilst we are on lockdown and paperback copies ordered through my website will be put in the post box daily when I walk my dogs.
 There are five books in the series which should keep you busy for a while!
 Click on the links below to order them.